70s Men’s Fashion Outfits: Real Retro Style for Inspiration

 Double denim and flare jeans helped define casual 70s style with an edge.Pin

-Musicians like Jimi Hendrix and Jim Morrison helped cement denim as a staple of 70s style, pairing their jackets with everything from silk scarves to flamboyant shirts.
-Bell-bottom jeans, meanwhile, became a statement piece, worn with everything from platform shoes to flowing tunics, embracing the decade’s love for exaggerated proportions.
+Musicians like Jimi Hendrix and Jim Morrison cemented denim as a cornerstone of 70s style, pairing jackets with silk scarves or vibrant shirts.
+Bell-bottom jeans showed up with platform shoes or loose tunics, capturing the decade’s taste for bold proportions.

 The Hippie Look